Quantitative Literacy (GQ)

 - 1 course, 4 credits

-- All students are required to take the Math placement test before registering for GQ courses.
-See the "New Student Orientation" section for more information about the placement test.
+- Unless exempted, students are required to take the Math placement assessment before registering for GQ courses.
+See the "New Student Orientation" section for more information about the placement assessment.

 GenEd Quantitative Literacy courses present mathematical thinking as a tool for solving everyday problems, and as a way of understanding how to represent aspects of a complex world.
 They are designed to prepare students as citizens to have the ability to think critically about quantitative statements, to recognize when they are misleading or false, and to appreciate how they relate to significant social or political issues.
 While computation may be part a QL course, the primary focus is not computational skills.